HugoMartel/MathematiC/README.md

 ![Logo](./img/banner.png)

 A small function visualizer langage to be able to quickly draw a Mathematical funtion.
+In order to learn how to use it, check the [Wiki](wiki.md).

 # Libraries used
 - make